blesswinsamuel/pretty-log/README.md

 ./your-application | pretty-json-log
 ```

-Use `pretty-json-log --help` for usage information.
+See `pretty-json-log --help` for usage information.

 ## Development